 Procedures: Procedures specify operational and management mechanisms, tasks or steps required for a program, department or division to implement a policy.
+Procedures can provide general guidelines or step by step instructions regarding policy requirements.
 Not all policies contain procedures.
-Procedures are generally developed and approved by the responsible office.
+Procedures are generally developed and approved at the University division levelby the responsible office.
 Procedures must remain consistent with University policy as well as Federal and State laws, rules, and regulations and California State University policy and executive orders and memoranda.
 Procedures must be specific to the University policy they interpret, be cross-indexed with the relevant policy, and posted on the University policy web site.

 Guidelines: Guidelines advise how a policy shall be implemented.
-The responsible office may issue guidelines for a University policy or procedure.
+A department or other administrative unit The responsible office may issue guidelines for a University policy or procedure.
 Guidelines are operational in nature, must specify the University policy they interpret, be cross indexed with the relevant University policy and posted on the University policy website.

 Responsible Office: Humboldt State University office that is responsible for maintaining a policy.
 The office administrator has responsibility to ensure campus adherence to the policy and to create and maintain procedures and guidelines to support the policy as necessary.
-The office shall ensure that existing policies for which it is responsible are reviewed periodically and may offer recommendations for revision or decommissioning.
+The office shall periodically ensure that review existing policies for which it is responsible are reviewed periodically and may offer recommendations for revision or decommissioning.